imbricate/Imbricate/README.md

-# Imbricate-CLI
+# Imbricate-Core

-CLI tool for Imbricate
+Core for Imbricate